achirasarker/achirasarker/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Mechatronics Engineering student at the University of Waterloo.
-I have a strong interest in embedded systems software development, hardware engineering and robotics.
+I have a strong interest in embedded systems development, firmware, hardware and robotics.
 I am passionate about learning and empowering young females in tech.
 In my free time, you'll often find me watching DIY videos, playing chess, or tinkering with code.
-Feel free to get in touch!😄
+Feel free to get in touch! 😄<br>

+<i>Currently seeking Fall 2022 internships.</i>

-### 🌱 Currently Learning
+### 🌱 Learning
+• I2C, SPI, UART for Firmware Development <br>
-• VHDL for FPGA and ASIC design <br>
+• VHDL for FPGA and ASIC design
-• Creating PCB designs using Altium

 ### 💬 Get In Touch
 • <a href="https://www.linkedin.com/in/achirasarker/">LinkedIn</a> <br>